Attendance Matters

 Absent students:

-have "gaps" in their learning and skill acquisition.
+- Have gaps in their learning and skill acquisition.

-do not develop a sense of responsibility.
+- Do not develop a sense of responsibility.

-miss peer discussion and cooperative learning activities that impact learning.
+- Miss peer discussion and cooperative learning activities that impact learning.

-have increased stress and anxiety to make up work.
+- Experience increased stress and anxiety to make up work.

-impact social relationships that they are building.
+- Impact social relationships they are building.

 The Bottom Line